-Back fill the hole with loose dirt and a layer of compost.
+Backfill the hole with loose dirt and a layer of compost.
 If any of the roots are broken, remove them before planting.
 Keep the level of dirt at the same level it was in at the nursery.
 You can usually see the line on the trunk of the tree or bush.

 Use a small amount of water when you plant the tree.
 The soil will settle and you’ll be able to see where you need to add more dirt.

 Note: It takes an average of seven years before you’ll be able to harvest a sizeable crop from your fruit trees.
-Most bare root stock is a few years old, but you can ask the nursery for more specifics.
+Most bare rootstock is a few years old, but you can ask the nursery for more specifics.

 An important thing to remember when planting your fruit trees is to be sure you either pick a self-pollinating fruit tree or you purchase two varieties that will cross-pollinate.
-A crab apple with cross-pollinate almost all apple tree varieties as it blooms for a longer period of time than a regular apple, allowing it to pollinate early, mid, and late season apples.
+A crab apple will cross-pollinate almost all apple tree varieties as it blooms for a longer period of time than a regular apple, allowing it to pollinate early, mid, and late-season apples.
 Although a crab apple is so sour you’ll never make the mistake of biting into one twice, it is high in natural sources of pectin and will help you get a beautiful set on your jams and jellies.

 Some varieties of apples become ripe later in the season.
 If you live in a zone with early frosts or shorter growing seasons, you might want to pick an earlier ripening variety.